Distance: 14 miles

-My B&B, The Old Brewery, was at the foot of the hill on which the town of Richmond sits.
-I was able to drop off my pack before climbing the hill to the town center and the castle.
+My B&B for the night, The Old Brewery, was at the foot of the hill on which the town of Richmond sits.
+I stopped at the B&B to drop off my pack before climbing the hill to the town center and the castle.

 Richmond is the largest town on the C2C path and its market square is a hub of activity.
-The town was established in 1071 by Alan Rufus, five years after the French and William the Conqueror defeated the English at the Battle of Hastings.
-Rufus fought with William in that struggle and was granted the property for his service.
-The town has changed hands many times over the centuries as kings have come and gone.
-During Medieval times wool was the root of the economy, however, lead mining in the 17th and 18th-centuries emerged as the vital industry.
+The town was established in 1071 by Alan Rufus, five years after a turning point in English history, the Battle of Hastings, where William, the Duke of Normandy (aka the Conqueror), and his French army defeated the Anglo-Saxon English.
+Rufus fought with William in that struggle and was awarded property, including the land which became the township, for his service.
+During Medieval times wool was the root of the economy.
+However, in the 17th and 18th-centuries lead mining emerged as the primary industry.

-After having an afternoon tea at the Cross View Tearooms, I explored the very interesting Richmond Castle.
+After having an afternoon tea at the Cross View Tearooms, I explored the fascinating Richmond Castle.
 Begun in 1086, it is now considered to be the best preserved early Norman castle in England.
-By the 16th-century it had been allowed to go to ruin and remained so for 300 years.
-In the 18th and 19th-centuries it was romanticized by well-known artists and became a tourist attraction.
-The North York Militia came to call the castle home during the Victorian Era.
+By the 16th century it had been allowed to go to ruin and remained so for 300 years.
+In the 18th and 19th centuries it was romanticized by well-known artists and became a tourist attraction.
+The North York Militia called the castle home during the Victorian Era.
 Lord Baden Powell, founder of the Boy Scouts, was a commander here for a short while.
 During WWI it housed conscientious objectors.
-The castle is now a lovely place to spend the afternoon strolling about imaging bygone eras or just lying on the vast, green lawn resting tired legs and feet.
+The castle is now a lovely place to spend the afternoon strolling about, imaging bygone eras or just lying on the vast, green lawn resting tired legs and feet.

 The castle has a commanding view in all directions.
 Looking down on the River Swale, I could see where I had caught my first sight of the castle when I approached the town earlier in the day.